crazyhottommy/computation_wiki/docs/amazon-web-services/chips-aws.md

-# How to run chips on Google Cloud
+# How to run chips on Amazon Web Services
 **Author: Len Taing, Gali Bai**

 **Last modified: 04/30/2021**